robstarbuck/content.robstarbuck.uk/treact/index.md

 Of course in an ordinary family tree there is more than one parent, I’ll skip over that.

-Owing to it’s nature Recursive Components are a really great fit for React, implementations that I’ve seen in Vue and Angular aren’t quite as comprehensive.
+Owing to React's nature Recursive Components are a good use case for the language and implementations that I’ve seen in Vue and Angular aren’t quite as comprehensive.